 - Offers the advantage of minimizing heat loss.

-- The use of the type thermostat is no longer used for newly constructed homes.
+- This type of thermostat or HVAC system is no longer used for newly constructed homes.

 7. Line Voltage Thermostat